-This new residence, currently under construction, was designed for a family of six wanting a vacation home with enhanced energy efficiency and maximum flexibility for their current and future needs.
-Emphasis was placed on communal spaces versus private spaces.
+This new residence was designed for a family of six as a vacation home with enhanced energy efficiency and maximum flexibility for their current and future needs.
+Emphasis was placed on communal spaces versus private spaces and on sustainability.

-The site is a ¾ acre shoreline lot close to English Camp, with stunning views to the west of D’Arcy and Vancouver Islands.
-The owners wanted a home that would work now for their family, as well as in the future, when they become empty nesters.
 Toward that end, a 2,100 square foot, 3-bedroom house was designed along with a 1,500 square foot garage with bunk room above.
-The bunk room serves as a family gathering space for watching movies, as well as quarters for four guests.
-In addition to a large living area, it includes built-in bunk beds, kitchenette and full bathroom.
+The bunk room serves as a family gathering space for watching movies, as well as quarters for up to fourguests.
+In addition to a large living area, it includes built-in bunkbeds, kitchenette and full bathroom.

 On the second level, two bedrooms share a large bathroom, directly accessible from each room.
 At the top of the stair, a built-in reading nook provides an additional twin bed for guests.

 On the exterior, materials were selected for their beauty, sustainability and long-term wear.
-Siding includes ‘shou sugi ban’ charred cedar lap siding and corrugated metal panels both of which provide a maintenance-free, fireproof exterior.
+Siding includes ‘shou sugi ban’ charred cedar lap siding and corrugated metal panels, both of which provide a maintenance-free, fireproof exterior.
 A standing seam metal roof was chosen for its long life and to provide a foundation for future photovoltaic panels.
-Windows were selected for their durable fiberglass exteriors and low U-values (0.23).
+Windows were selected for their durable aluminum exteriors and low U-values.

 Located on San Juan Island, WA this Zero Energy Ready Home (ZERH) is the first on the island to be certified by the US Department of Energy as having a net zero carbon footprint.learn more